Sberex/go-sberex/README.md

 #### Docker quick start

-One of the quickest ways to get Ethereum up and running on your machine is by using Docker:
+One of the quickest ways to get Sberex up and running on your machine is by using Docker:

 ```
-docker run -d --name ethereum-node -v /Users/alice/ethereum:/root \
+docker run -d --name sberex-node -v /Users/alice/sberex:/root \
            -p 8545:8545 -p 30303:30303 \
-           ethereum/client-go
+           sberex/client-go
 ```

 This will start geth in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.